How To Do Pilates At Home

-Pilates doesn’t require a reformer or other complex equipment — by focusing on muscular control, mat pilates exercises allow you to condition both your muscles and nervous system for better control of your movement.
+Pilates doesn’t require complex equipment — by focusing on muscular control, an at-home Pilates workout allows you to condition both your muscles and nervous system for better control of your movement.

-Using only your bodyweight and focusing on the quality of your movement, you can use Pilates to move closer to your fitness goals in any exercise discipline.
+Because many Pilates exercises use only your bodyweight and focus on the quality of your movement, you can use Pilates to move closer to your fitness goals in any exercise discipline.

-When you try mat Pilates for the first time, here are a few tips to make sure that you are comfortable and to help you maintain the proper form.
+Here are a few tips to make sure that you are comfortable and to help you maintain proper form while doing Pilates at home.

 Wear clothing you can move easily in